veebch/thedailygrind/README.md

 # The Daily Grind

 An open-source coffee grinder accessory to aid moving between grind sizes, and recalling recent grinds.
 Prototyped on a Bezzera BB05, although it should be adaptable to other grinders that use a similar mechanism (stepless adjustment).
-Units are currently non-dimensional (no units, made up).
+The numbers are currently non-dimensional (no units/made up).

 - A minimal user interface centers around a numeric value for the grind size and a display of that numeric value for the last 3 grinds.